-It's the day - release day for my latest full length novel, Canaan's Land from World Castle Publishing.
+If you're looking for clues in the TRR March Anniversary Party, you've landed in the right spot.
+Canaan's Land is my newest release and I'm sharing the full first chapter.
+And I'm giving away an eBook copy too!
 It's available in both paperback and Ebook formats.
 Links are after the chapter.
 I hope you enjoy reading as much as I enjoyed writing this one!

 A light breeze with a hint of autumn cool wafted across the porch as Canaan Moss settled down after a long day’s toil.
 He’d bathed in the clawfoot tub upstairs, too stubborn to settle for the shower in the half bath he’d added to the house.
 When he needed to clean up quick, Canaan—Cane to his nearest and dearest—showered but after working hard, he enjoyed soaking in the tub.
 His long frame fit within it and the water came up chest high, higher still if he slid down to a prone position.
 His dark hair remained damp but despite the breeze, temperatures were warm enough it didn’t matter.
 On any other evening, he would be settled back on the couch, watching a movie or vintage television show, probably dozing before it got much later, but he wanted to see the lunar eclipse.
 Stargazing was an old hobby, one he seldom had time to pursue.